MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic.md

 You can anchor your guide to the real world in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
 This article shows how to anchor a guide with a holographic anchor.
 [Learn about other types of anchors and when to use them](pc-app-anchor.md).

+> [!NOTE]
+> An object anchor is preferred over a holographic anchor if the target object is suitable for object detection. [earn more about object anchors and best practices for choosing target objects](pc-app-anchor-azure-object.md).

 ## Overall process for creating a holographic code anchor

 The process of creating a holographic anchor involves three basic steps: